3-Day Naha/Okinawa itinerary: Off-beat (winter) adventures in the South of Japan

 Buses on Okinawa operate as they do on the mainland:

-• In most cases, your fare will depend on the distance travelled.
+- In most cases, your fare will depend on the distance travelled.
 In that case, you pull a ticket from the dispenser as you enter the bus and then pay as you exit based on the fare displayed on the board above the driver for the number on your ticket.

-• In some cases, you pay a flat fee.
+- In some cases, you pay a flat fee.
 In those cases, the driver asks you to pay as you enter the bus.

 Are there (multi)day public transport passes?

-Where to stay in Naha/Okinawa?
+Where to stay in Okinawa

 With a length of approximately 110 kilometres/68 miles, travelling between the different parts of Okinawa island (even if you drive) takes a long time.
-So deciding where to stay will depend on what you want to see and do.
+So, deciding where to stay will depend on what you want to see and do.

-Where (and what) to eat in Naha/Okinawa?
+Where (and what) should you eat in Naha/Okinawa?

 Special souvenirs from Okinawa

 We don’t personally buy souvenirs (our souvenirs are the photos we take and the memories they invoke), but if you’re after something special from Okinawa, head to Studio Churaumiya in the Heiwa Dori Shopping Street in Naha.
-The art studio allows you to create your own unique souvenirs, including making your own (mini) shisa – the guardian lions you’ll encounter at (almost) every house in Okinawa.
+The art studio allows you to create unique souvenirs, including making your own (mini) shisa – the guardian lions you’ll encounter at (almost) every house in Okinawa.

-How to stay safe on Okinawa?
+How to stay safe in Okinawa?

 Have you visited Okinawa Hontō?

 I wrote this Okinawa travel guide and itinerary based on my own experience.
-If you have been to Okinawa as well and you have something to add to this list of sustainable amd affordable things to do, please feel free to contact me.
-If you liked my Okinawa tips and found them helpful, I would appreciate if you could share them with your friends and family via the Share buttons below.
-Even better, link to the page from your personal blog or social media platforms.
+If you have been to Okinawa and have something to add to this list of sustainable and affordable things to do, please get in touch with me.